Configure HDInsight clusters for Microsoft Entra integration with Enterprise Security Package

 - Complete Networking setup for DNS and related issues.

-Each of these items will be discussed in detail below.
+Each of these items are discussed in details.
 For a walkthrough of completing all of these steps, see Create and configure Enterprise Security Package clusters in Azure HDInsight.

-Enabling Azure AD DS is a prerequisite before you can create an HDInsight cluster with ESP.
-For more information, see Enable Azure Active Directory Domain Services by using the Azure portal.
+Enabling Microsoft Entra Domain Services is a prerequisite before you can create an HDInsight cluster with ESP.
+For more information, see Enable Microsoft Entra Domain Services by using the Azure portal.

-When Azure AD DS is enabled, all users and objects start synchronizing from Azure Active Directory (Azure AD) to Azure AD DS by default.
-The length of the sync operation depends on the number of objects in Azure AD.
+When Microsoft Entra Domain Services is enabled, all users and objects start synchronizing from Microsoft Entra ID to Microsoft Entra Domain Services by default.
+The length of the sync operation depends on the number of objects in Microsoft Entra ID.
 The sync might take a few days for hundreds of thousands of objects.

-The domain name that you use with Azure AD DS must be 39 characters or fewer, to work with HDInsight.
+The domain name that you use with Microsoft Entra Domain Services must be 39 characters or fewer, to work with HDInsight.

 You can choose to sync only the groups that need access to the HDInsight clusters.
 This option of syncing only certain groups is called scoped synchronization.
-For instructions, see Configure scoped synchronization from Azure AD to your managed domain.
+For instructions, see Configure scoped synchronization from Microsoft Entra ID to your managed domain.

 When you're enabling secure LDAP, put the domain name in the subject name.
 And the subject alternative name in the certificate.
 If your domain name is contoso100.onmicrosoft.com, ensure the exact name exists in your certificate subject name and subject alternative name.
-For more information, see Configure secure LDAP for an Azure AD DS managed domain.
+For more information, see Configure secure LDAP for a Microsoft Entra Domain Services managed domain.

 The following example creates a self-signed certificate.
 The domain name contoso100.onmicrosoft.com is in both